millertimebjm/ShmearCore/README.md

 ### Information View

-The Information Viewpoint describes the data storage and how the data moves around thoughout the application lifecycle.
+The Information Viewpoint describes the data storage and how the data moves around throughout the application lifecycle.
 The Information View consists of a database model and what data is needed at each important point in the application state.

 http://erdraw.com/graphs/859618422978/edit